fresh NC-sourced seafood + inventive cocktails

 What to order

 Their menu is driven by our coast’s bounty, so while you may not be able to enjoy the same dish you ordered during your last visit, you’re bound to find something new and equally delicious.
 There are, however, a couple of fixed categories that you’ll always find on the menu: shrimp, whole fish, a massive sandwich, something vegetarian, and something non-seafood.
 But no matter what you get, know it’s sustainably made, freshly sourced, and totally unique to this spot.

 Cortez’s menu is one that’s made to be shared, which is awesome because it means you and your crew will get to make a serious dent in the menu.
 To get started, order oysters.
-They’re sourced daily from the coast, available until they run out, and are only a dollar (one dollar!) a piece during Happy Hour from 5-6p each day.
-After that, four to five small plates should be enough for two people, but nobody’ll raise an eyebrow if you opt for a full feast.
+They’re sourced daily from the coast, available until they run out, and are each a dollar off during Happy Hour from 5-6:30p each day.
+After that, four to five small plates should be enough for two people, but nobody will raise an eyebrow if you opt for a full feast.
 In fact, most folks know to order a couple of rounds of food.
 Here, the world is your—for lack of better word—oyster.

 Fresh Small Plates and Entrees of Stellar Seafood Dishes

 The Snapper Ceviche is a refreshing finger food that’ll start your meal off right.
 It’s a mixture much like a chunky seafood dip that’s loaded with NC snapper, cucumbers, onions, and served with tortilla chips, perfect for scooping and sharing with the table.